How to Hate Sin as a Christian

 But let’s back up, the idea of sins not counting against us because they are not “willing” sins, that’s not true either.
 There is no such thing as a non-willing sin.
 Even if we are desensitized in our souls to a particular sin–because we choose to do that sin so often–that sin is still a willing sin.
 It is impossible to accidentally sin.

 But let’s digress even further into such two-time talking.
 Let’s say we actually do have the ability to sin un-willingly.
-Is God not going to pay attention to that sin because we’ve ignore it?
+Is God not going to pay attention to that sin because we’ve ignored it?
 No. Sin is sin.
 Period.
 We can stick our heads in the sand all we want or try to belittle our sin with a bunch of amazing religious works and church attendance, but at the end of the day a turd is still a turd, and a sin is still a sin.
 There is no need to try to spray perfume on it or polish it.

 Further, there are not differently levels of sin to God.
 On earth, sure, there are different consequences for sin–different results which come from different sins.
 But to God, all sin is the same.
 For this very reason, Peter tells us that Jesus died once for all sin: